 Nationwide health care shortages and changing patient demands have created a boom for a new type of nursing professional: the nurse practitioner.
 Through continued education and advanced medical training, nurse practitioners can take on a physician’s role in many of today’s health care settings and help diagnose and treat a broad range of ailments.
-And, with a projected employment growth rate of 26 percent for nurses and a 24 percent employment growth rate for physicians within the decade, the demand for health care professionals who can act as a bridge between these occupations and fill gaps in various medical settings will greatly benefit the industry.
+In fact, the Bureau of Labor Statistics predicts 31 percent growth in this field by 2026, a rate considered much faster than average.
+The demand has never been higher for health care professionals who can fill the gaps in care and create a meaningful impact in the field.

 Demand for a New Type of Nurse

 Registered nurses seeking out a larger role in patient health care can earn a Bachelor’s of Science in Nursing (BSN) through King University’s RN to BSN degree program to get on course towards a career as a nurse practitioner.
 Offered fully online, King’s BSN puts you one step closer to a new career in health care.

 To keep pace with changing patient needs and more complex demands, the health care industry is shifting toward preventive care supported by public health efforts in lieu of the hospital-centric operating system of years past.
 Convenient care and retail clinics are popping up in communities across the nation to provide patients with immediate care at a much lower cost.
 However, while the industry is shifting toward a smarter, cheaper form of health care, many markets across the nation are simultaneously experiencing a shortage in primary care doctors and physicians, which has created a crippling demand for qualified medical professionals to staff this growing health care segment.
 Nurse practitioners have overwhelmingly been called to action to fill this gap in care and staff these health care facilities.
 A King BSN will help build a foundation for continued education towards reaching this advanced career opportunity in today’s health care market.